 Vertical leg crunches, also known as raised leg crunches, are a variation where you stretch your legs as much as comfortable and point them upward.
 If you have tight hamstrings your legs will likely not be stretched entirely.

 By changing up the position of your legs you make the exercise slightly more comfortable on your lower back.
-Additionally, you train flexibility in your hamstrings a tiny amount.
+Additionally, you train flexibility in your hamstrings a tiny amount with vertical leg crunches.

 The downside is that your ab muscles go through a slightly smaller range of motion.
 This is generally not helpful for muscle growth and strength progress.